Just 5 Cooking Challenge finalist Colleen D. of Kansas City, MO captures the flavors of fall in this protein-rich grilled chicken recipe.

 Boneless skinless chicken thighs or a cut-up whole chicken may be substituted for boneless skinless chicken breasts.

 Nutritional values may change if you choose to substitute another chicken product.
 If substituting frozen chicken for this recipe, thaw before cooking.
+If substituting fresh whole boneless skinless chicken breasts, cut the whole breast in half before preparing.

 Sage is a hearty herb that dries well and maintains its distinctive flavor.
 It’s the main ingredient in dry poultry herb blends because it pairs so well with chicken, turkey, and game birds.
 In a pinch you can substitute crumbled dried sage for the fresh leaves in this recipe, using about one-third the amount of fresh sage.